 In this article we’ll arm you with the basics on inflation and how online real estate investing can help you prepare for inflation like the pros.

-Sorry to disappoint, but there’s no magic formula to perfectly hedge against inflation.
+There’s no magic formula to hedge against inflation.

 Among the worst performers in the face of inflation are bonds – they provide regular coupon payments and the promise of principal repayment.
-But as inflation takes hold and the value of a dollar is reduced, so is the value of that bond’s cash stream.
+But as inflation increases and relative purchasing power of a dollar is reduced, so is the value of that bond’s cash stream.
 That’s why bonds offer the least protection of any major asset class against inflation.

 But it gets better…

 Not only does real estate generally hold its intrinsic value, but rental rate structures generally allow dividends to grow during inflationary periods.
 Real estate owners can regularly adjust their rental rates, creating the potential for dividend growth to match inflation.
 That’s why billionaire investing elites, looking to “have their cake and eat it too,” turn to real estate to hedge against inflation.
 It’s no coincidence that 35 of the wealthiest 400 Americans amassed their fortunes in real estate, according to Forbes.

 Online real estate platforms – The inflation hedge for the everyday investor